 Working With Influencers

 Identify book bloggers, bookstagrammers, booktubers, and podcast hosts who reach your target readers.
-Follow them.
-Engage authentically with their content.
-Build familiarity before requesting coverage.
+Follow and engage authentically with their content before requesting coverage.
+When approaching them, personalize your pitch specifically — reference their content, explain why your book fits their audience, and make it as easy as possible to say yes.

 Creating a Content Strategy